HenryOfCarim/albam_reloaded/README.md

 # albam_reloaded
 My amateurish try to port the Sebastian Branchi's albam addon to blender 2.80+

-The current version doesn't work, it can only import meshes with textures and materials, based on 0.3-alpha However you can try it even now, just download the code as a zip, unpack it somewhere then open Blender, go to Edit>Preference>Add-ons>Install , open albam_reloaded folder and press Install Add-on Turn it on after installing
+I fixed all errors during import-export but it didn't tested enough to say it works confidently, based on 0.3-alpha However you can try it even now, just download the code as a zip, unpack it somewhere then open Blender, go to Edit>Preference>Add-ons>Install , open albam_reloaded folder and press Install Add-on Turn it on after installing